 Germination and growing the wheat

 In typical weather (7C average) wheat takes 5 days to germinate.
 There are stages of how the wheat grows.
 It starts as a green with grass-like features.
-And as it dries, it grows taller and shifts its color to a golden brown.
+And as it dries, it grows taller and shifts its colour to golden brown.

 Harvesting and Storing